sniner/cleware/README.md

 ## HID API vs libusb

 All Cleware gadgets are USB HID class devices.
 The USB human interface device (HID) class is an abstraction layer while libusb provides low-level access.
 As far as I know the HID API is the preferred way of accessing Cleware devices, but accessing via libusb does work too.
-A libusb version is included, but not used by default.
-This gem has no dependency on libusb, if you want to use the libusb version you have to install the libusb gem manually and `require 'sniner/cleware/cleware_libusb'`.
+A libusb version is included, but not used by default and is not maintained.

 ## Further reading